HowardALandman/QTD/src/tdc7201/README.md

 Takes the chip out of reset and set up various control parameters.

 * `retain_state` -
-Default False.
+Default `False`.
-If true, will ignore all other arguments, and instead use the same settings as from the previous call to `on()`.
+If `True`, will ignore all other arguments, and instead use the same settings as from the previous call to `on()`.
 Behavior is undefined if there was no previous call.
 * `force_cal` -